whamtet/chunkmapper/readme.md

 The chunk generation is handled by [com.chunkmapper.writer.RegionWriter.doTask(Point task)](https://github.com/whamtet/chunkmapper/blob/master/src/com/chunkmapper/writer/RegionWriter.java#L102).  `doTask` creates an instance of GlobcoverManager to represent the Chunk in memory before it is written to disk.
 GlobcoverManager in turn contains three main types of class.
 Readers pull in the source geospatial data from the internet or disk cache.
 There is a different reader for each map feature, such as `OrchardReader`, `HutReader` or `GlacierReader`.
 Readers are contained within the `com.chunkmapper.reader` package.
 The second important set of Classes derive from [com.chunkmapper.column.AbstractColumn](https://github.com/whamtet/chunkmapper/blob/master/src/com/chunkmapper/column/AbstractColumn.java).
 There are 22 subclasses of AbstractColumn which correspond to the 22 Globcover terrain types.
 In addition to the columns we also have a series of `com.chunkmapper.writer.*` classes that build features more complex than simple columns.

 Once our columns and writers are initialized we then write all the data into a three dimensional array representing the Minecraft blocks.
 This is saved to disc for Minecraft to load it.

+### What to do next?

+Do something cool like riding the Trans-Siberian express or building a boat to cross the Pacific.